...

 It is challenging to win custody rights to your grandchildren unless one of the parents voluntarily terminates their parental rights or the court determines either parent (or both) to be unfit.
 Past contact with the children, age, physical well-being, and future ability to care for the grandchildren are relevant factors that I believe a court would consider.

-What we in the family law world see happen with some frequency is a grandparent raising their grandchild on an informal basis.
-This means that there has been an agreement in place (usually verbal) that allows the grandparent to care for a child while their parents are unavailable or unwilling to do so.
 These agreements can go on for years and years before a parent or grandparent seeks to formalize or change the arrangement.
 If you are a grandparent who has cared for your grandchild for years only to have a parent try to take them from you, that may be a situation where you want to file for court-ordered visitation, possession, and conservatorship rights.

-Mediation- A great alternative to litigation and trial
+Mediation- A Great Alternative to Litigation and Trial

 The vast majority of family law cases in Texas never see the inside of a courtroom or proceed to a trial.
 This is mainly due to mediation’s role in the negotiation process.
 If you have concerns about how long or how expensive a divorce or child custody case can get, then mediation is an alternative that may encourage settlement and shorten the length of your case.
 We will discuss this topic in greater detail tomorrow.

-In the meantime, if you have any questions regarding your particular family law-related circumstances, please consider contacting the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations with one of our licensed family law attorneys six days a week.
 A consultation in our office is an excellent opportunity to learn more about the legal process and how it would impact your situation.
 We take great pride in providing information that can allow you to make good decisions on the next steps you can take to reach your goals, no matter what they might be.

 1. Assessing the legal rights of grandparents during a Texas divorce